laravel/head/README.md

 }
 ```

-Each element carries a stable `data-inertia` key, so a custom client-side reconciler can adopt, update, or remove tags during navigation.
-Apply the prop whenever a new page object arrives rather than when navigation starts: [instant visits](https://inertiajs.com/docs/v3/the-basics/instant-visits) swap the page component before the server responds, and back/forward navigation restores the page object from history without a request.
-The prop is not sent during partial reloads, allowing a reconciler to retain the head from the last full visit.
+Each element carries a stable `data-inertia` key, which Inertia uses to adopt, update, or remove individual tags as page objects arrive.
+The prop is not sent during partial reloads; the client's merged page object keeps the head from the last full visit.
+During an [instant visit](https://inertiajs.com/docs/v3/the-basics/instant-visits), the previous page's head is carried over until the background response arrives, then updated.
 If your application already uses the `head` prop for something else, change the prop name in a service provider:

 ```php
 use Laravel\Head\Facades\Head;